ocpi/ocpi/mod_tokens.md

 ### 2.2 eMSP Interface

 This interface enables the CPO to request the current list of all Tokens, when needed.
-Via the POST method it is possible to validate a single token.
+Via the POST method it is possible to authorize a single token.

 Example endpoint structure: `/ocpi/emsp/2.0/tokens/`